andela-technology/qualified-docs/content/for-teams/reviewing/similarity.md

 ### Randomized Tests
 Randomized testing is a way to automatically design test cases to prevent a particular cheating strategy from achieving a passing score on a submission.
 Since the Qualified platform utilizes unit tests to test submitted solutions, you can write randomized tests or select pre-built challenges with randomized tests.
 These randomized tests make it virtually impossible for a candidate to hardcode a passing solution by using a table to look up answers to test inputs and thereby circumventing writing an algorithm as intended.

 Many of our challenges in our library already contain randomized tests.
-However, we should note that within high-stakes situations such as job selection, candidates very rarely (< 1%) cheat in a way that randomized testing is necessary.
+Note that within high-stakes situations such as job selection, candidates very rarely (< 1%) cheat in a way that randomized testing is necessary.
 However, in cases of education with large classrooms or other situations where you anticipate cheating to be a significant issue, randomized testing may be something you want to consider.

 :::caution
 Random tests can be overused and become a crutch harmful to the challenge experience; we encourage using the most minimal random test(s) necessary to prevent table lookup solutions.
 Random tests are a poor substitute for well-labeled, deterministic unit tests to validate your specification.